Coffs Harbour: Coffs Harbour Bypass

-The Coffs Harbour Bypass is intended to save motorists up to 12 minutes of driving time, bypassing up to 12 sets of traffic lights, (14 including the 2 new marked sets), making trips from and to Coffs Harbour easier.
-However, trucks with hazardous chemicals (HAZCHEM) must use the existing highway for safety reasons and concerns.
+The bypass is intended to save motorists up to 12 minutes of driving time, bypassing up to 12 sets of traffic lights, (14 including two new sets).
+However, trucks with hazardous chemicals (HAZCHEM) must use the existing highway for safety reasons.

-The project was approved in November 2020, and the contract by the NSW Government was given to Ferrovial Construction and Gamuda Construction in June 2022.
-The project is due to be open to traffic in late 2026 and completed in late 2027 at a cost of $2.2 billion AUD (US$1,387,386,000).
+The project was approved in November 2020, and the contract from the NSW Government was awarded to Ferrovial Construction and Gamuda Construction in June 2022.
+The project is due to be open to traffic in late 2026 and be completed in late 2027, at a cost of $2.2 billion AUD (US$1,387,386,000).

 Sport

 The most popular sport in Coffs Harbour is rugby league.
 The city has four clubs in the Country Rugby League of NSW's Group 2 rugby league competition; Coffs Harbour Comets, Sawtell Panthers, Woolgoolga Seahorses, and Orara Valley Axemen.
 All clubs offer entries in age groups ranging from under-7s to first grade.
 The Sawtell Panthers are the current champions in first grade and under-18s, and Woolgoolga Seahorses were runners up to the Port Macquarie Sharks in reserve grade.